-- Daily schedule for residency (classroom instruction) week for all NILD Level I courses held in the United States is 8am – 5pm Monday through Thursday and 8am – 12pm on Friday.
+- Daily schedule for residency (classroom instruction) week for all NILD Level I courses held in the United States is 8am – 5pm Monday through Thursday and 8am – 12pm on Friday with exception of the PST virtual course which runs from 11am – 3pm Pacific time on the last day.
 Please note that the online and residency components for each course location can not be separated and matched with online or residency components of other locations.

 Equips the beginning educational therapist with the tools used to identify and assess student’s learning needs, and prepare the beginning educational therapist to create and implement individual educational therapy plans utilizing the NILD techniques specific to educational goals for student.
 Upon completion of this course, students should be able to: